AlanCoding/gravitational-balloon-mathematics/wedge/README.md

 and on the **outer** shell: $`\mathbf{F}_{i+1}^\text{(gap i)} = -\mathbf{F}_i^\text{(gap i)}`$.

+> **Implementation note:** in the current scripts the short-bearing formulas above are left only as historical context. `positional_250.py` now integrates the long-bearing Reynolds solution from `lit/radial.md` and projects the resulting pressure field onto both $`\cos\theta`$ and $`\sin\theta`$ to obtain the full reaction vector (including the classical attitude-angle effect).
+The Couette shear integral from `lit/tangental.md` is retained for torque / power-loss estimates only.

 ### Small-eccentricity behavior

 For $`e \ll c`$, let $`\varepsilon \ll 1`$.
 Expand: